eddardd/eddardd.github.io/_pages/talks.md

 toc: true
 ---

+## Lecture on Introductory Optimal Transport for Machine Learning (05/03/2020)

+A link to the presentation slides may be found [here](https://eddardd.github.io/IntroductoryOTML/).
+The code used for the figures and examples can be found [here](https://github.com/eddardd/IntroductoryOTML)

 ## Semana da Tecnologia da Informação e Comunicação 2020 (02/12/2020 and 03/12/2020)

 Crash course on Deep Learning using Tensorflow (Portuguese) [[Presentation]](https://eddardd.github.io/files/Presentations/SETIC2020.pdf)